Asteroid 13 Egeria

 Asteroid 13 Egeria is a relatively large asteroid with a diameter of approximately 214 kilometers.
 It was discovered on November 2, 1850, by Italian astronomer Annibale de Gasparis and named after the Roman goddess Egeria, who was associated with wisdom and prophecy.
 The asteroid orbits the Sun between Mars and Jupiter, with a semi-major axis of approximately 2.66 astronomical units (AU) and an orbital period of about 4.45 years.
 Egeria's orbit is moderately eccentric and inclined compared to other asteroids in the main belt.
 It rotates relatively slowly, with a rotation period of about 14.1 hours.
 Egeria is also classified as a C-type asteroid, indicating that its surface is likely rich in carbonaceous materials.
 It is relatively bright and can be observed with a small telescope under favorable conditions.

-- 13 Egeria is below the horizon from Greenwich, United Kingdom .
+- 13 Egeria is above the horizon from Greenwich, United Kingdom .

 - Given its current magnitude, 13 Egeria is visible with the help of a telescope having an aperture of 4 inches (100mm) or more.

 - Go to interactive sky chart

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.

 Below we provide Asteroid 13 Egeria finder charts showing where the object is right now in the sky with respect to the brightest stars.
 The first finder chart has a field of view of 50 degrees, while the second one has a field of view of 10 degrees.
 Click on each finder chart to access a full screen interactive Online Planetarium.